Quemuel-Nassor/SO-Scripts/README.md

-# Linux-Scripts
+# SO-Scripts
-Repository with linux bash scripts to perform various tasks how create a software RAID or install the arch linux
+Repository with linux bash scripts and others type of scripts to perform various tasks how create a software RAID, install the arch linux, or install programs on Windows